lydell/keyboard/readme.md

 file was generated using the layout designer on Truly Ergonomic’s website.
 There is a URL to it in `teck_se.url`.

-To try out the layout you can run the following command (assuming the project root is `$DIR`):
+To use the layout, run the following command (assuming the project root is `$DIR`):

        xkbcomp -I$DIR $DIR/teck_se.xkb $DISPLAY

-You can autorun that command when logging in, if you don’t want to “install” the layout.
+You can autorun that command when logging in.
+It appears that you need to re-run it when you connect a new keyboard, though.

 Note: